 MOC Part 2 activities must be submitted through the Accreditation Council of Continuing Education (ACCME) Program and Activity Reporting Service (PARS).

-MOC Part 4 activities are either Web-based activities or quality improvement (QI) projects that are focused on improving professional practice.
+MOC Part 4 activities are either web-based activities or quality improvement (QI) projects that are focused on improving professional practice.
 Physicians must attest to Meaningful Participation as part of a QI Project.
 Meaningful Participation is defined by the ABP as involving both an active role in the project, and participation over an appropriate period of time.
 The ABP approves QI projects in which pediatricians are active participants in implementing change.

 The pediatrician must: